 This can get messy, so you’ll want to lean over the sink while using the natural lip scrub.
 Apply a fingerful of lip scrub to your lips and massage in a circular motion.
 Rinse off with warm water and follow it up with lip balm if desired.

-- Add all of the ingredients to a mixing bowl.
-Use the whisk on a stand mixer until the ingredients start to look creamy and fluffy.
-If you don't have a stand mixer, then use a rubber spatula to mash the ingredients together.
+- Add all the ingredients to a mixing bowl.
+Use the whisk on your mixer until the ingredients start to look creamy and fluffy.
+If you don't have a mixer, then use a rubber spatula to mash the ingredients together.

 - Transfer the mint chocolate lip scrub to your jars.